toni123321/H-Arduino_Car/README.md

 # Arduino_Car
-Porject for making a car with arduino with parktronic
+A high school project to develop a car with parktronic, programmed using Arduino